 There are vocational training/educational opportunities available for all immigrants.
-As mentioned above the training is mandatory according to the Integration Act, but to handle displaced persons from Ukraine, legislative amendments were made in June 2022 to establish fewer mandatory requirements..
-However, persons still have the right to vocational training/educational opportunities.
+As mentioned above, the Introduction Programme was mandatory according to the Integration Act.
+But to handle displaced persons from Ukraine, legislative amendments were made in June 2022 and there is no longer an obligation to participate in the programme, see Section 4 for more details on the Introductory Programme.